elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/chain-of-responsibility-pattern.md

 ---

-### What are some of the drawbacks of the Chain of Responsibility pattern?
+### What are the disadvantages of the Chain of Responsibility pattern?

 <details>
   <summary>